bostonhuman/event-object/README.md

 * Any span elements that already exist inside the li elements are removed.
 * A new Date object is created, and its time is set to the time at which the event was clicked.
+* The time the event was clicked is then converted into a date that can be read.
+* The date that the list item was clicked is written into the list item along with the type of event that was used.
+Note that the timeStamp property does not display in Firefox.